 Dante Gonzales (Carbon Crew Leader)

 Hi y’all!
-My name is Dante Gonzales and I am a third year Society and Environment and Conservation and Resource Studies double major.
+My name is Dante Gonzales and I am a third year Society and Environment major with a minor in Conservation and Resource Studies.
 Born and raised in Southern California, my passion for environmental justice, carbon neutrality, and advocating for climate justice has been able to take off here at Cal.
 In this position of CNI engagement fellow, I plan to advocate and fight for campus infrastructure change to reduce carbon emissions as well as educating campus/community members on the goals of CNI.

 Hello!
 I am Anjika Pai and I am a first year Environmental Sciences major in CNR.
 I came to Berkeley from Philadelphia to take advantage of UC’s environmental education.
 As a part of the Campus Engagement Team for CNI, I hope to bring awareness to the goals of the Carbon Neutrality Initiative and to challenge students on campus to live more sustainably.

 Hello!
 My name is Jillian Shaw and I am a third year Environmental Economics and Policy major.
 I grew up in a small rural town in the South Bay and spent most of my childhood outdoors.
 Hiking, working with animals, community service, and sustainability are some of my passions.
 I hope to use my Carbon Crew position to build awareness about reducing carbon emissions so we can all work together to protect the beautiful planet we live on.